-In October, a landmark phase 3 clinical trial showed lecanemab slowed down cognitive decline – confusion or memory loss – in people with early Alzheimer’s.
-The results were heralded as a ‘historic moment’ – as lecanemab is the first treatment that’s ever been shown to slow the course of dementia.
+In October, topline results of a landmark phase 3 clinical trial were announced which showed lecanemab slowed down cognitive decline – confusion or memory loss – in people with early Alzheimer’s.
+The clinical trial results were then published in New England Journal of Medicine in November and was heralded as a ‘historic moment’ – as lecanemab is the first treatment that’s ever been shown to slow the course of dementia.

-Should lecanemab go on to receive approval, it could offer an effective treatment option for people with early signs of dementia – offering hope to millions of patients and their families around the world.
+Should lecanemab go on to receive approval (edit: it was subsequently approved by the FDA in January 2023), it could offer an effective treatment option for people with early signs of dementia – offering hope to millions of patients and their families around the world.

 Alzheimer’s disease is the most common type of dementia, affecting more than half a million people in the UK.
 It is an irreversible, progressive brain disorder that slowly destroys memory, thinking and language skills.
 Sadly, there are currently no treatments that can prevent, slow down or reverse the disease.